testmana2/test/README-passive-debugging.txt

     -t -- this enables tracing into the Python library

     -n -- this disables the redirection of stdin, stdout and stderr

+    -e -- this disables reporting of exceptions

+    --fork-child -- this tells the debugger to follow the child when forking

+    --fork-parent -- this tells the debugger to follow the parent when forking

     The commandline parameters have to be followed by '--' (double dash), the script to be debugged and its commandline parameters.